List of DC Comics characters: W: Winema Wazzo

 Winema Wazzo is the mother of Legionnaire Phantom Girl (Tinya Wazzo).
 She was created by writers Tom and Mary Bierbaum, and first appeared in Secret Origins vol. 2 #42 (July 1989).
 In post-Zero Hour continuity, Winema is the daughter of Bgztl diplomats and becomes president of the United Planets after Ra's al Ghul kills President Leland McCauley.

 Originally, Winema was married to Bgztl native Byzjn Wazzo.
 Post-Zero Hour, her husband is Murl Wazzo, a Carggite, with that continuity's version of Tinya being a hybrid.

 Winema Wazzo in other media

 Winema Wazzo appears in Legion of Super Heroes, voiced by April Winchell.
-This version began public service as a teenager, with her first assignment being a failed attempt to re-establish diplomatic ties with the planet Zerox.

 Weasel

 Weasel is the name of two DC Comics supervillains.
 Weasel first appeared in The Fury of Firestorm #35 (August 1985), and was created by Gerry Conway and Rafael Kayanan.

 John Monroe

 John Monroe was a lonely student at Stanford University in the late 1960s.
 His contemporaries rarely noticed him.
 If they did, they referred to him in derogatory terms, using words like "Weasel" to describe him.
 This made him bitter, driving him to become a murderer decades later.
 The grown John Monroe became a teacher at Vandemeer University in Pittsburgh, Pennsylvania.
 A number of his fellow students from Stanford University held prominent positions.
 To rationalize killing three of them, he considered them threats to getting tenure at Vandemeer.
-Taking on the costumed identity of Weasel, displaying great agility, expertise at hand-to-hand combat, and a costume with sharp claws, he stalked the campus grounds and brutally murdered Arnold Lintel, Linda Walters, and a night guard named Chuck Gherkin.
-When Martin Stein (one half of Firestorm) shows up for a job opening as a physics professor, Monroe made two attempts on Stein's life.
+Taking on the costumed identity of Weasel, displaying great agility, expertise at hand-to-hand combat, and a costume with sharp claws, Monroe stalks the campus grounds and murders Arnold Lintel, Linda Walters, and night guard Chuck Gherkin.
+When Martin Stein (one half of Firestorm) shows up for a job opening as a physics professor, Monroe makes two attempts on Stein's life.
 After a fight, Firestorm unmasks Weasel and sends him to jail.

-Weasel is later recruited into the Suicide Squad for their ill-fated mission to rescue Hawk.
-During the mission, he tries to kill the Thinker by cutting his throat with his claws.
-Rick Flag Jr. takes the Thinker's helmet and uses it to kill Weasel.
+Weasel is recruited into the Suicide Squad for their ill-fated mission to rescue Hawk.
+During the mission, he tries to kill the Thinker, only to be killed by Rick Flag.

-Weasel is temporarily resurrected as a Black Lantern in Blackest Night and permanently resurrected in The New 52 reboot, where he is depicted as an anthropomorphic weasel.
+Weasel is resurrected as a Black Lantern in Blackest Night.
+He returns following The New 52 reboot, where he is depicted as resembling a weasel.